brentlintner/linus/TRACKER.md

     * library .linrc - Pull in best practices, cheatsheets and other useful information in general (or make the main background have that?)
         * To start: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

-* Tests
-    * First system test: Need no color + quiet + test for testing
-    * Smoke test that runs multiple times, with a minimal prompt.
-    * Need to escape+enter

 ## Icebox

 ### Bugs

-* Bug: Ensure trailing newlines always are added to files?

 ### Features